rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 The bit-sequence for the subset \\( \\\{ \text{mon},\text{tue},\text{thu} \\\}
 \subseteq W \\) is \\( (0,1,1,0,1,0,0) \\).
-As you can see, the bit sequence representation of the working schedules is really convenient.
-Hence, we can use them to encode the working schedule of all \\(n\\) workers within the company.
+As you can see, the bit sequence representation of the work schedules is really convenient.
+Hence, we can use them to encode the work schedule of all \\(n\\) workers within the company.

 Bit sequences can be easily construct in Golang using the [iota constant generator](https://golang.org/ref/spec#Iota).
 Let's begin by creating bit sequences for all the subsets \\( S \subseteq W\\) whose cardinalities are equal to \\(1\\).
-In other words, let's create bit sequences for all the working schedules that have just one day:
+In other words, let's create bit sequences for all the work schedules that have just one day:

 ```go